-In a system that is subject to partitioning we must ensure that two different components do not apply contradictory actions to the database.
+In a system that is subject to partitioning, we must ensure that two different components do not apply contradictory actions to the database.
 We use a quorum mechanism to allow the selection of a unique primary component from among the disconnected components.
 Only the servers in the primary component will be permitted to apply actions to the database.
 While several types of quorums could be used, we opted to use dynamic linear voting [15].
 Under this system, the component that contains a (weighted) majority of the last primary component becomes the new primary component.

-In many systems, processes exchange information only as long as they have a direct and continuous connection.
-In contrast, our algorithm propagates information by means of eventual path: when a new component is formed, the servers exchange knowledge regarding the actions they have, their order and color.
-This exchange process is only invoked immediately after a view change.
+In many systems processes exchange information only as long as they have a direct and continuous connection.
+In contrast, our algorithm propagates information by means of eventual path.
+According to this concept, when a new component is formed, the servers exchange knowledge regarding the actions they have, their order and color.
+The method for sharing this information is efficient because the exchange process is only invoked immediately after a view change.
 Furthermore, all the components exhibit this behavior, whether they will form a primary or non-primary component.
 This allows the information to be disseminated even in non-primary components, reducing the amount of data exchange that needs to be performed once a server joins the primary component.